 The League Logo must be displayed on the bottom section of the side panels of all playing shorts.

 Club sponsors’ logos, approved by the SMJFL, no larger than 8cm x 8cm, may be displayed on the front and/or back left and/or right leg of approved team shorts.

+Uniform Checks

+Prior to the commencement of each match, the Umpires will conduct Checks, ensuring that the above Team Uniform Standards are met.

 Venue